Knowledge base

 How a Spamtrap Address Works

-- An email address is specifically created to act as a spam trap; it is generally configured so as not to receive legitimate communication.
+- An email address is created specifically to act as a spam trap; it is usually configured not to receive legitimate communication.

-- The spamtrap address is hidden or obscured so that it is not visible to legitimate users, but only to spammers; this can be done by placing it on hidden web pages, in public-inaccessible forums or by making it invisible to humans (e.g. by using white text on a white background).
+- The spamtrap address is hidden or obscured so that it is not visible to legitimate users, but only to spammers; this can be done by placing it on hidden web pages, in forums inaccessible to the public, or by making it invisible to humans (e.g., using white text on a white background).

 - Spammers use automated techniques to extract email addresses from various sources, such as websites, forums, social networks, or stolen address lists; during this process, they may inadvertently or intentionally include spamtraps in their lists.

-- When a spammer sends a message to a spamtrap address, it is captured and recorded; since the address is not used for legitimate communication, any mail received is considered unwanted.
+- When a spammer sends a message to a spamtrap address, it is captured and recorded; since the address is not used for legitimate communication, any email received is considered unwanted.

-- When a spamtrap receives a spam, it triggers an alert for email service providers like Infomaniak; they can then identify the sender of the spam by examining the message headers or the information related to the source IP address.
+- When a spamtrap receives spam, it triggers an alert for email service providers like Infomaniak; they can then identify the spammer by examining the message headers or the information related to the source IP address.

-- Once a spammer is identified through a spamtrap, measures can be taken to block or filter their unwanted messages; Infomaniak can add the spammer's IP address to a blacklist, implement stricter anti-spam filters, or take other steps to protect their users.
+- Once a spammer is identified through a spamtrap address, measures can be taken to block or filter their unwanted messages; Infomaniak can add the spammer's IP address to a blacklist, implement stricter anti-spam filters, or take other actions to protect their users.

 Link to this FAQ: